handshake-org/hsd/CONTRIBUTING.md

 ## Testing

-[bmocha](https://www.npmjs.com/package/bmocha) will be installed as a "developer dependency" if installed without the `--production` flag.
+[bmocha](https://www.npmjs.com/package/bmocha) will be installed as a "developer dependency" if installed without the `--omit=dev` flag.
 The complete built-in testing suite can be run with the command:

 ```